Reviews You Can Rely On

 Expensive

-The major downsides to the Link are bulk, weight, and cost, all reasonably associated with opting for such a burly knife.
-The full 4.75-ounce weight and 4.38-inch by 0.50-inch closed size are absolutely noticeable in a pocket or backpack.
-This is the heaviest option in our lineup by more than half an ounce and among the top three largest knives in our lineup, with only the Spyderco Para Military 2 Plainedge, Kershaw Blur Glassbreaker, and Spyderco Tenacious G-10 coming in any larger when outstretched entirely.
+The major downsides to the Link are bulk, weight, and cost, all reasonably associated with such a burly knife.
+The full weight and closed size is absolutely noticeable in a pocket or backpack.
+This is the heaviest option in our lineup and among the longest knives, too.
 If you are looking for a smaller knife for everyday use or occasional one-off needs, a more compact option like the Kershaw Leek, Benchmade 535 Bugout, or Benchmade Mini Barrage 585 is likely a better option.
 Considering the price tag attached to the Link, it is a serious investment, but one that we're sure will pay off in the long run for those who regularly turn to a pocket knife to get the job done.

 Read more: Kershaw Link review